Gonmora41/MLTracker/README.md

 ### Preparation

+EDIT: This is the key code used to create the file.
+In the updated version, every part is an independent function.

 The most important thing about this project was getting the right data from the web pages.
 Here is the code used to do so:

 ```python